 And now that she's in the public eye, she considers mental health advocacy to be her social responsibility.
 Since she first entered into the entertainment business, Jamil committed herself to dismantling the toxic ideals of celebrity culture.
 “We didn't have any celebrity transparency,” Jamil tells Byrdie exclusively.
 “It’s this veneer where everyone looks perfect, they have airbrushed faces, and everyone's marriage is perfect.
 I just think it’s toxic because people compare themselves to a false ideal.
 So, I kind of came out swinging the first time I had an interview.
 I was like, that's it.
 I'm going to tell the truth all the time.”

 Jamil has embedded her mission of truth-telling and transparency into her digital community and podcast I WEIGH, which calls on other Hollywood stars to open up about their personal struggles.
-“I love my podcast because we’ve had people like Demi Lovato, Reese Witherspoon, and all these unbelievably famous women telling you their whole truth," she says.
+“I love my podcast because we’ve had people like Demi Lovato, Reese Witherspoon, and all these unbelievably famous people telling you their whole truth," she says.
 "I mean, Debra Messing telling me about her lifelong eating disorder issues normalizes it so we can talk about it.
 Even though the hardest thing to do is talk about it, it is the most important thing for us to do.”

 During the pandemic, Jamil recognizes that many people have struggled with their mental health.
 To cope with feelings of anxiety or loneliness during this time, she offers this piece of advice: be your own best friend.
 "Make sure that you are not bullying yourself," she says.
 "Make sure that you aren't saying things to yourself that you wouldn't tolerate being said to someone that you love and respect.
 So, don't join in with the hatred and the fear from the outside.
 Make sure that you at least have your own back."